-- The taxonomy of the mountain gorilla needs to be clarified to ensure effective conservation and management of the species and subspecies. - The impact of selective logging, harvesting resources and agricultural encroachment in gorilla habitat should be assessed. - Continued monitoring of the population numbers and status should be ensured.

-- The impacts of tourism, including the risk of transfer of parasites and disease from humans to gorillas should be assessed. - An invading species eradication programme of exotic plants in the natural habitat of the mountain gorillas should be set up. - A continuous follow-up of the PNVA and implementation of correcting measures if appropriate.
+- Mountain Gorilla taxonomy needs to be clarified to ensure effective conservation and management of the species and subspecies. - The impact of selective logging, harvesting resources and agricultural encroachment in gorilla habitat should be assessed. - Continued monitoring of the population numbers and status should be ensured. - The impacts of tourism, including the risk of transfer of parasites and disease from humans to gorillas should be assessed. - An invasive species eradication programme of exotic plants in the gorillas' natural habitat should be set up. - The PNVA and implementation of correcting measures should be subject to continuous follow-up if appropriate.